-Under the Lease Agreement and, subject to abatement, the City is required to make the Base Rental Payments from legally available funds in amounts calculated to be sufficient to pay principal of and interest on the Bonds when due.
-The City has covenanted in the Lease Agreement to take such actions as may be necessary to include all Base Rental Payments in its annual budgets and to make the necessary annual appropriations for all such Base Rental Payments subject to complete or partial abatement of such Base Rental Payments resulting from a taking of the Leased Property (either in whole or in part) under the powers of eminent domain or resulting from damage or loss of all or any portion of the Leased Property.
-All of the Authority's right, title and interest in and to the Lease Agreement (apart from certain rights to receive Additional Rental, as defined therein, to the extent payable to the Authority and to indemnification), including the right to receive Base Rental Payments under the Lease Agreement, are assigned to the Trustee under the Indenture and under the Assignment Agreement, dated May 1, 2016 (the "Assignment Agreement"), for the benefit of Bondholders.
+The City's obligation to pay Base Rental Payments under the Lease Agreement is subject, however, to events of abatement as described therein.
+The City is required to make the Base Rental Payments from legally available funds.
+The City will covenant in the Lease Agreement to take such actions as may be necessary to include all Base Rental Payments in its annual budgets and to make the necessary annual appropriations for all such Base Rental Payments subject to complete or partial abatement of such Base Rental Payments resulting from a taking of the Leased Property (either in whole or in part) under the powers of eminent domain or resulting from title defect or damage or destruction of all or any portion of the Leased Property.